A Local's Complete Guide to London Chinatown

 Fortunately for them, British soldiers returning from the Far East had developed a taste for Chinese cuisine and so began the development of supermarkets and restaurants.

-Some of the top restaurants in London Chinatown include:
+Some of the top restaurants in London Chinatown are:

 Four Seasons